-The ese directives enable miscellaneous functions or features: The .brstart directive aligns the named section to the next $2^{\text{n}}$ address boundary following the current section.
+1116 ese directives enable miscellaneous functions of features.
+The .brstart directive aligns the named section to the next 2 n address boundary following the current section.
 The .end directive terminates assembly.
 It should be the last source statement of a program.
 This directive has the same effect as an end-of-file.
 The .start. directive links the named section to start assembling at the location address.
 This effectively gives the DSK assembler the functionality of a linker.